unnikrishnanrnair/LeGO-LOAM-BOR/README.md

 This is a customized LeGO-LOAM to save the mapping result in the dump format that is readable from [interactive_slam](https://github.com/SMRT-AIST/interactive_slam).
-After running ```run.launch``` you can find the dumped mapping result at ```/tmp/dump```.
-For the other functionalities, see the original [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) and the [facontidavide's fork](https://github.com/facontidavide/LeGO-LOAM-BOR).
+After running ```run.launch```, you can find the dumped mapping result at ```/tmp/dump```.
+For the other functionalities, see [the original LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) and [facontidavide's fork](https://github.com/facontidavide/LeGO-LOAM-BOR).

 # LeGO-LOAM-BOR